 Federal environmental laws set environmental policy and standards for the nation.
 Arkansas-specific environmental laws are made by the Arkansas Legislature.
 Most of Arkansas's environmental laws are found in the Arkansas Code Title Eight.
-ADEQ is responsible for developing specific rules, called regulations, based on state laws and federal laws like the Clean Air and Clean Water acts.
+DEQ is responsible for developing specific rules, called regulations, based on state laws and federal laws like the Clean Air and Clean Water acts.

 The Arkansas Pollution Control and Ecology (APC&E) Commission approves these regulations with guidance from the governor, the Legislature, the U.S. Environmental Protection Agency, and others.
 Regulations can be viewed elsewhere on this website.

-The APC&E Commission has 13 members - seven appointed by the governor and six who represent the Arkansas Department of Health, the Forestry Commission, the Geological Survey, the Oil and Gas Commission, the Game and Fish Commission, and the Natural Resources Commission.
+The APC&E Commission has 13 members -- seven appointed by the governor and six who represent the Arkansas Department of Health, the Forestry Commission, the Geological Survey, the Oil and Gas Commission, the Game and Fish Commission, and the Natural Resources Commission.